 You don’t generate leads because you write to people who will never buy from you – this is where many marketers fail.
 Working with tech companies, I sometimes see specialists write about technologies, delving into the meanders of systems, solutions or industry news, forgetting that their target audiences are non-technical people whose goal is not to find out how well the application code was written, but to obtain a solution to the problem they’re facing.
 In this case, the code will be only an insignificant part of the solution they want.

-Even if your decision-maker in 100% cases is someone who has domain knowledge (e.g. marketing director for a marketing agency) very often in the purchasing process on the client’s side there are people who are deprived of this knowledge such as lawyers, CFO or CEO.
+Even if your decision-maker in 100% cases is someone who has domain knowledge (e.g. marketing director for a marketing agency) very often in the purchasing process on the marketing funnel and the client’s side there are people who are deprived of this knowledge such as lawyers, CFO or CEO.

-I noticed that in many B2B companies, buyer personas are well established in the minds of founders and managers, but not necessarily in the minds of lower-level employees.
+I noticed that in many B2B companies, buyer personas are well established in the minds of founders and managers, but not necessarily in the minds of lower-level employees, what is stopping you from generating leads.
 You should check that and make sure everyone is on the same page when it comes to defining what qualified leads are.

 Your content doesn’t fit the user’s intentions

 Creating a buyer persona is just the beginning.
-It is worth remembering that even if your high quality content reaches your target group, each of these people may be at a different stage of the customer journey.
+It is worth remembering that even if your high quality, informative content reaches your target group, each of these people may be at a different stage of the customer journey.
 One person can only be thinking about a way to solve they problem, while at the same time the other one has already decided on a specific solution and looks for the best cooperation partner.
-You must address different messages to both of them.
+To generate leads through content marketing, you must consider you must address different messages to both of them.
 If one of them is missing, you automatically reduce your chances of conversion.

 Each of your content pieces should be tailored to the stage of the conversion funnel it is in.
 To achieve that and, over time, “draw” the user closer to the decision to submit the form, you should: